Follow this guide to quickly download and install KeePassXC on Windows 10.

 Installing KeePassXC on Windows is easy as pie, simply follow the steps in the installer wizard.
 Make sure you agree to the license terms when you’re asked for that, and then just use default values the wizard suggests.

 At some point in the installation process, the message box below will appear.

 Verify that the “Verified publisher” has the value “DroidMonkey Apps, LLC” as it appears in the screenshot above.
 If it’s not, the file you have download is compromised.
 Should that be the case, click “No”, delete the installer file you downloaded, and make sure you run a virus scan with Windows Defender.

 If the publisher value checks out OK, click “Yes”, and continue to follow the steps in the installation wizard until it’s finished.

-In the not-so-distant future, I’ll write posts describing how to use the KeePassXC interface.
-I’ll also cover setting up browser integration, configuring cloud synchronization, and how you can use KeePassXC on your Android device.
+In later posts, I’ll also cover setting up browser integration, configuring cloud synchronization, and how you can use KeePassXC on your Android device.